bajamircea/bajamircea.github.io/_posts/2016-03-27-specialop-declarative.markdown

 else takes care of the actions happening.
-For example in a `makefile` we specify the targets, the dependencies and the actions to build targets from dependencies, but we expect `make` to generate a dependency graph, and execute only the required actions in a sequence of it's choosing.
+For example in a `makefile` we specify the targets, the dependencies and the actions to build targets from dependencies, but we expect `make` to generate a dependency graph, and execute only the required actions in a sequence of its choosing.

 In the examples below we'll use a heavily instrumented class